jeremyrode/CalendarScraper/README.md

-# CalendarScraper: Perform Time-Based Action via Scraping a Google Calenday
+# CalendarScraper: Perform Time-Based Action via Scraping a Google Calendar
 ## Backstory
 Handling time and date-based events sucks.
 Calendars are complicated and change, daylight savings time comes and goes.
 Originally, I was developing an app to schedule my Spa heater around time-of-use (TOU) electric rates.
 The TOU rates change with season, on weekends and holidays.
 At first, I was using cron daemon, but it was a real pain to make exceptions or change anything.